 - Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Medium Cookie Scoop | Cooling Rack | Small Saucepan

-- Brown Sugar: I recommend dark brown sugar for a deeper flavor, but you can use 1 cup (200g) light brown sugar instead if needed.
+- Brown Sugar: I recommend dark brown sugar for a deeper flavor, but you can use light brown sugar instead if needed.

-- Maple Syrup: Avoid “breakfast syrup” which doesn’t have the same robust maple flavor that pure syrup contains.
+- Maple Syrup: Avoid syrup labeled “breakfast syrup” or “pancake syrup,” which doesn’t have the same robust maple flavor that pure syrup contains.
 Grade A is good, but Grade B is darker and more flavorful because it’s produced later in the season.
 You can’t go wrong with either in these cookies.

 - Maple Extract: Pure maple syrup isn’t enough to guarantee mega maple flavor.
 Without the crutch of maple extract, the cookies were lacking.
-I use McCormick maple extract.
-You can find it in the baking aisle.
+I use McCormick brand maple extract.
+You can find it in the baking aisle or online.

 - Pecans: The pecans are optional, but add wonderful flavor and texture.
-I recommend unsalted, un-roasted pecans but feel free to use salted roasted pecans.
-Or feel free to leave them out or replace with chopped walnuts.
+I use unsalted, unroasted pecans, but feel free to use salted roasted pecans or toast the pecans before using, if desired.
+You can also substitute chopped walnuts.

 - Confectioners’ Sugar: To avoid any lumps, sift the confectioners’ sugar.